-Have you ever just looked at a tall tree and wondered how they turn that huge thing into little thin sheets of paper?
+Have you ever just looked at a tall tree and wondered how they turn those huge things into little thin sheets of paper?
 Well, for starters, the right kind of tree has to be chosen.

 CHOOSING THE TREE

-It has to be decided what kind of tree you need because different trees will make a different textured paper.
-Pine is a softwood, and it has long fibers, which is great for strength.
+It has to be decided what kind of tree you need because different trees will make different textured paper.
+Pine is a softwood, and it has long fibers, this is great for strength.

 It can also be done with mechanical processing.
-The mechanical process causes the paper to be weaker than the chemical process does.
+The mechanical process causes the paper to be weaker than the chemical process.
 Mechanically processed paper is generally used for phone books and newspapers.

 It’s actually a shocking amount!
 Maybe we should all consider planting a few more trees in our yards!